rm-drc/serverless-artillery/README.md

 ## Quick Start & Finish

 ```
-$ slsart deploy   // and then
+$ slsart deploy   // deploys serverless artillery with a sample script pointed at the aws website with low load
-$ slsart invoke   // repeat as desired, before...
+$ slsart invoke   // runs serverless-artillery, generating load and responding in the CLI (because the load is small)
-$ slsart remove
+$ slsart remove   // removes all artifacts from your account, will also shut-down artillery if it's in progress
 ```

 ### Deeper Dive

 ```
-$ slsart deploy                  // If not already deployed.
+$ slsart deploy                  // if not already deployed

 // create a custom test against your service with a 10 second duration and 3 RPS:
-$ slsart script -e https://your.endpoint.com -d 10 -r 3
+$ slsart script -e https://example.com -d 10 -r 3

 // run acceptance tests
-$ slsart invoke -a               // iterate on editing `./script.yml` and invoking as desired, before...
+$ slsart invoke -a               // runs the script you created above in acceptance mode

 // run performance tests
-$ slsart invoke
+$ slsart invoke                  // runs the same script you created in performance mode

-$ slsart remove
+$ slsart remove                  // removes all artifacts
 ```

-Note that you may need to define `AWS_PROFILE` to declare the AWS credentials to use and perhaps `HTTP_PROXY` in order to escape your corporate proxy.
+Depending on the AWS account environment you're working in, you may need to define `AWS_PROFILE` to declare the AWS credentials to use and possibly `HTTP_PROXY` in order to escape your corporate proxy.
 See the [Serverless Framework docs](https://serverless.com/framework/docs/) or the [workshop](https://github.com/Nordstrom/serverless-artillery-workshop) for details of how to set your system up for successful deployment, invocation, and removal.

 ### More advanced use cases